WiproOpenSource/openbdre/README.md

 * Click the execution button to execute the *Import job*.
 * Check the process in Oozie console *http://VM_IP:11000/oozie*
 * When the import job is complete start the *data load job*.

+# Optional Requisite
+## Airflow
+* For Airflow installation.
+-  use http://repo.continuum.io/archive/Anaconda2-4.1.1-Linux-x86_64.sh link to download anaconda 4.1.
+- Run this shell script file.
+* Running Airflow
+- initialize the database

+    ```shell
+    airflow initdb
+    ```

+* start the web server, default port is 8080

+    ```shell
+    airflow webserver -p 8080
+    ```
+* For starting the airflow UI use in the browser

+    ```shell
+    localhost:8080
+    ```
+ * For more details about airflow read http://pythonhosted.org/airflow/

 # Operational Metadata Management System